Nashilongweshipwe Mushaandja on Violent Art Institutions, Breaking Heteropatriarchy and Decoloniality

 1. How realistic should a theatre production look?

 I am not a fan of realistic productions because I feel that Namibian mainstream theatre is often stuck in this realism thing.
-Perhaps there is no one answer for this question because theatre is a creative praxis and every theatre maker has a different approach.
+Perhaps there is no one answer to this question because theatre is a creative praxis and every theatre maker has a different approach.
 I am however a fan of theatre that is deeply authentic to its context.
-I am a fan of theatre that breaks the rules of conventional theatre that transgressed boundaries, theatre that is interdisciplinary and offers a new language of African theatre.
+I am a fan of theatre that breaks the rules of conventional theatre that transgressed boundaries, the theatre that is interdisciplinary and offers a new language of African theatre.
 This is not to say that theatre that does not do this is not realistic or good, this is mere preference.
 In general, theatre must help us connect, heal, imagine and transform our society.

 2. Is it important to always keep producing new ideas or is it best to exploit existing ideas?

 Absolutely new ideas.
 Especially for the Namibian context and where it finds itself 28 years of ‘freedom’.
-I always argue that freedom is not reflecting in our learning and culture.
+I always argue that freedom is not reflecting on our learning and culture.
 There has been a lot of recycling of old and foreign ideas.
 Old ideas can also be useful if approached with new energy and innovation.

 3. Why should we care about the arts?

 Imagine a world without the arts.
 I don’t wanna live in that world.